geonetwork/core-geonetwork/docs/manual/docs/user-guide/publishing/managing-privileges.md

 **Publish**: Users in the specified group/s are able to view the metadata eg. if it matches search criteria entered by such a user.

-**Download**: Users in the specified group/s are able to download the data.

 **Interactive Map**: Users in the specified group/s are able to get an interactive map.
 The interactive map has to be created separately using a Web Map Server such as GeoServer, which is distributed with GeoNetwork.

-**Featured**: When randomly selected by GeoNetwork, the metadata record can appear in the `Featured` section of the GeoNetwork home page.
+**Download**: Users in the specified group/s are able to download the data.

+**Editing**: Users in the specified group/s are able to edit the metadata, if they have the *editor* profile.

 **Notify**: Users in the specified group receive notification if data attached to the metadata record is downloaded.